- College of Medicine Medical Research Student Affairs Students

 “Being recognized by the AAP in this way has been incredibly humbling and I’m really excited that they provided a platform for me to share my research with a national audience,” Krivenko said.

 His study was a part of his FIRE – Focused Inquiry & Research Experience project, a mandatory research study for UCF medical students in the first and second years of medical school.
-With the guidance of his research mentor, Dr. Gul Dadlani, pediatric cardiologist at Nemours Children’s Hospital, Krivenko partnered with non-profitorganization Who?
-We Play For, which provided ECG tests for middle and high school students in Brevard County. , The nonprofit formed to honor of 15-year-old athlete Rafe Maccarone who died of cardiac arrest in 2007 while playing soccer in Cocoa Beach.
+With the guidance of his research mentor, Dr. Gul Dadlani, pediatric cardiologist at Nemours Children’s Hospital, Krivenko partnered with non-profit organization Who We Play For, which provided ECG tests for middle and high school students in Brevard County.
+The nonprofit was formed in honor of 15-year-old athlete Rafe Maccarone who died of cardiac arrest in 2007 while playing soccer in Cocoa Beach.
 Following his death, Brevard became the first county in Florida to require all high school students get an ECG test before starting sports.

 Of the 5,877 athletes tested, 199 had abnormalities requiring follow-up care and eight had critical heart disease carrying a risk for sudden cardiac death.
 Of the eight, six underwent life-saving surgical procedures.